William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Well worth a visit - the Old Crown.

 Deritend's finest building is a remarkable survival.
 The Old Crown is recorded from 1368, though the large timber-framed building as seen now dates from the 16th-century.
-It was probably the Guild Hall of St John the Baptist during the 15th century and included the priest's house and a school for members' children.
-It was certainly the mansion house described by John Leland on his travels in 1538.
+It was the Guild Hall of St John the Baptist during the 15th century and included the priest's house and a school for members' children.
+It was certainly the 'mansion house' described by John Leland on his travels in 1538.
 Queen Elizabeth I slept in the Gallery Chamber over the main entrance en route from Kenilworth Castle in 1575.
 The building was converted to private houses in the 17th century, narrowly escaped demolition by Birmingham Corporation in the 19th century and is now a public house.

 The 19th century